Boulevards & Byways

 Around the corner from La Forteleza, you’ll see the Capilla del Santo Cristo.
 Believers who come to the chapel seek miracles for physical illnesses.

 Over the years believers have brought tiny silver ornaments, each one representing some ailing part of their body.
 These small “Milagros,” decorate the walls.
 They represent the cause of pain for the pilgrim.
+The church is open on Tuesdays and religious days.

 El Parque las Palomas